data-fair/data-fair/doc/pages/install/install.md

 ### Portals

 Portals is a companion service to Data Fair that lets you create private or open data portals using Data Fair as a backend.
+Look at the new left navigation items (as normal user and as super admin).

 The related changes are:
   - the new service *portals*